Getting to know your therapist is an important part of the process.

 I hold a Ph.D. in criminology, and I am a licensed social worker (LMSW) in Georgia and New York.
 I received my Ph.D. at Simon Fraser University (Vancouver, BC, Canada), my Master of Science in Clinical Social Work at Columbia University (New York), and my bachelor's degree in social work, with a certificate in criminal justice, at the University of Wisconsin (Madison, Wisconsin).

 With twenty years of experience, I work with adults navigating a wide range of mental health concerns, offering a space that is both supportive and focused on meaningful change.
 I believe that everyone deserves a safe, non-judgmental space to explore their thoughts and feelings.
 My approach is tailored to each individual and couple, recognizing that no two people — or experiences — are the same.
-Together, we work to better understand patterns that may be impacting your well-being, relationships, or daily functioning, while also building on your strengths and supporting who you are as a person.
+Together, we work to better understand patterns that may be impacting your well-being, relationships, or daily functioning, while also building on your strengths.

 Experienced in clinical, forensic, and evidence-based practice across multiple settings.